 With its cliches of working in pyjamas and daytime telly, remote working has been viewed with dim suspicion for many years, but since Covid-19 hit, it’s undergone an impressive image change…

 with Barclays’ chief executive, Jes Staley, saying that ‘the notion of putting 7,000 people in a building,’ is being consigned to history.
-Additionally, industry leader Gartner recently released its latest research which emphasised that companies are now prioritising resilience over efficiency, signalling a strong change in corporate direction.
+Additionally, industry leader Gartner recently released its latest research which emphasized that companies are now prioritizing resilience over efficiency, signalling a strong change in corporate direction.
 And with benefits that go both ways, from businesses cutting costs to employees being able to ditch the daily commute, it’s no wonder that a staggering 13m Brits are set to ask their employer for changes to their long-term working pattern post–pandemic.
-But while some work requires just a company laptop and a secure connection, for many organisations, decentralising your workforce successfully will be one of the toughest challenges you’ll ever face.
+But while some work requires just a company laptop and a secure connection, for many organizations, decentralising your workforce successfully will be one of the toughest challenges you’ll ever face.
 So, just how do you best prepare and plan for the biggest workplace shift in a generation?
-Well, turning to the advice of experienced business change professionals, who specialise in turning overwhelming challenges into bite-sized pieces, can really help, and if you don’t have an inhouse team to cover that, we’re pleased to say that that’s exactly what we do!
+Well, turning to the advice of experienced business change professionals, who specialize in turning overwhelming challenges into bite-sized pieces, can really help, and if you don’t have an in-house team to cover that, we’re pleased to say that that’s exactly what we do!
 Read on to find out more.

 Health & Safety

 Under the Health and Safety at Work Act (1974), all employers are legally responsible for the health and safety of their employees, including those who work remotely.
-While the caveat ‘where ‘reasonably practicable,’ exists, this relates largely to expense, and being decentralised is no barrier to taking as good care as is possible of your people.
+While the caveat ‘where ‘reasonably practicable,’ exists, this relates largely to expense, and being decentralized is no barrier to taking as good care as is possible of your people.
 And remember – people don’t even have to fall sick for you to fall foul of the law; indeed, allowing an individual to be ‘exposed’ to risk is also something you can be held liable for.
 Failure to follow the provisions of this legislation could lead to employees working in unsafe or unhealthy environments, issues which may show themselves in a variety of ways from disengagement to actual absenteeism, while the consequences from these outcomes could fall at the feet of either the company or, as section 37 of the act reads, ‘directors and senior managers…if it is found that an offence committed by the company was committed with their consent, their connivance or was attributable to their neglect.’

 But, while very important, health and safety can be covered with the mantra of ‘remember to do it digitally.’
 Assessing workstations can be done remotely, via a photograph or video of someone’s set-up, while encouraging them to flag up any issues of disturbance or comfort in their immediate surroundings, such as heavy traffic or barking dogs, which might impede work, gives you a heads-up on what sort of issues they might have to deal with during calls.
 Mental and emotional health is also a huge topic right now, so make sure that your door, however virtual, is still open.
 121s can still be undertaken remotely, along with less formal check-ins, while wellbeing apps can help your staff self-report, providing you with clear, immediate feedback as to the question, ‘how are you?’

 While we’re all used to screen time of one sort or another, not everyone is comfortable with connecting with their colleagues that way.
-Whether the issues relate to confidence, disability, accessibility or even online etiquette, not everyone feels able to contribute equally which can lead to demotivated, isolated colleagues who may retreat to an ‘in silo’ attitude, leading to communication breakdowns, lost ideas and presenteeism.
+Whether the issues relate to confidence, disability, accessibility or even online etiquette, not everyone feels able to contribute equally which can lead to demotivated, isolated colleagues who may retreat to an ‘in silo’ attitude, leading to communication breakdowns, lost ideas, and presenteeism.

 Online communication can be a minefield for many, so consider training to support your department managers to support their people in learning how to best use these remote tools, whether it’s the ‘raising a hand,’ tactic, using the messaging board, or creating fun, ‘time-out’ conversations over video to bring a social aspect to the proceedings.
-Additionally, they’ll need to keep an eye on online etiquette, such as ensuring that phones are off during meetings, meaning that nobody need fear about gaining the lost or drifting attention of their colleagues, while supporting your managers to keep a watchful eye on their more reserved members of staff will be key here; their contributions are still necessary, so whether they go back to the basics of personality types, or encourage them to communicate in a way most suited to them, now is the time to support them to maximise everyone’s individuality.
+Additionally, they’ll need to keep an eye on online etiquette, such as ensuring that phones are off during meetings, meaning that nobody need fear about gaining the lost or drifting attention of their colleagues, while supporting your managers to keep a watchful eye on their more reserved members of staff will be key here; their contributions are still necessary, so whether they go back to the basics of personality types, or encourage them to communicate in a way most suited to them, now is the time to support them to maximize everyone’s individuality.
 As Bekka Prideaux, leadership coach and project manager says – ‘As leaders, we need to be open to the idea that people will surprise us with their reactions even when we know them well, and be ready to support them accordingly.’

 With 76% of HR leaders reported to cite productivity of their remote teams as the top complaint from their managers in a survey by Gartner, it’s clear that challenges will be rife to both maintain and measure this key metric more accurately.
 While some roles may change, some may face becoming obsolete altogether, and with the infamous Parkinson’s Law stating that ‘work expands to fill the time available for its completion,’ it’ll be even more difficult to know if you’re getting the best from your people when they are no longer being managed directly.
 And the consequences?
 Wasted costs, a disengaged workforce, and a breakdown of trust between employees and management.